Mamma Mia! Here We Go Again Review Roundup

 As she reunites with her fathers, Sophie asks them how they met her mother.
 Through a series of flashbacks, Sophie learns more about her mother's past and each of the love stories that drove the first film.

-So what did critics think of the film?
+So what did critics think of the movie?
 Here's a roundup of a few reviews:

 "But now that there's a Mamma Mia! sequel, it can be said with certainty that the ABBA musical is a form unto itself—a shamelessly innocent (or maybe just shameless) scrapbook pieced together out of the world's most sublime ear candy, a story that sprawls in four directions at once (each subplot seems crafted by a different cookie cutter), an overdose of clowning by middle-aged actors who've been encouraged to take a fearless pride in what raffish physical specimens they've become, all held together by the transcendent classiness of Meryl Streep," Variety's Owen Gleiberman writes.